podio/podio-android/index.md

 Note the different injection methods (`withResultListener` vs. `withErrorListener`).

-If you don't want to provide an explicit error listener for each call you make, but rather prefer to have the same error management for all your requests, you can register a *global error listener* directly on the `Podio` facade:
+If you don't want to provide an explicit error listener for each call you make, but rather prefer to have the same error management for all your requests, you can register any number of *global* error listeners directly on the `Podio` facade:

 {% highlight java %}
 ErrorListener globalErrorListener = new ErrorListener() {